TempleOkosun/MultiSigWallet/README.md

 <h2> How to run </h2>

-Running the project follows similarb steps with every other truffle projects.
+Running the project follows similar steps with every other truffle projects.
 Steps:
 <ol>
     <li> npm install: to install dependencies </li>